-The Feria de San Pedro Telmo packs a small San Telmo square every Sunday.
-Elbow your way through the crowds to pick through antiques and curios of varying vintages as well as tango memorabilia, or watch dolled-up professional tango dancers perform on the surrounding cobbled streets.
+Feria de San Pedro Telmo.
+Plaza Dorrego is the heart of the Feria de San Pedro Telmo—an open-air market that stretches for more than a kilometer (0.6 mile) along Calle Defensa each Sunday.
+Thrust your way through the crowds to pick through antiques and curios of varying vintages as well as tango memorabilia, or watch dolled-up professional tango dancers perform on the surrounding cobbled streets.
 The unofficial "stalls" (often just a cloth on the ground) of young craftspeople stretch several blocks up Defensa, away from the market proper.
 As it gets dark, the square turns into a milonga, where quick-stepping locals show you how it's done.
-Plaza Dorrego, Humberto I, and Defensa, San Telmo, Buenos Aires, Buenos Aires, C1065AAT. www.feriadesantelmo.com.
+Plaza Dorrego, Humberto I and Defensa, San Telmo, Buenos Aires, Buenos Aires, C1065AAT. www.feriadesantelmo.com.
 Sun.
 10–dusk.
-E to Independencia, then walk 9 blocks east along Independencia to Defensa.
-Alternatively, A to Plaza de Mayo, D to Catedral, or E to Bolívar, then walk 8 blocks south on Bolívar.
+C to San Juan.

-The sprawling Feria Artesanal de la Recoleta —known universally as Feria Plaza Francia—winds through several linked squares outside the Recoleta Cemetery.
-Artisans sell handmade clothes, jewelry, and housewares as well as traditional crafts.
+Feria de Artesanos de Plaza Francia.
+The sprawling open-air market winds through several linked squares outside the Recoleta Cemetery.
+Each weekend, artisans sell handmade clothes, jewelry, and housewares as well as traditional crafts.
 Avs.
 Libertador and Pueyrredón, La Recoleta, Buenos Aires, Buenos Aires, C1113AAX. www.feriaplazafrancia.com.
 Weekends 11–dusk.

+Feria de Plaza Cortázar.
 The business conducted in hip Palermo Viejo's Feria de Plaza Cortázar (also known as Plaza Serrano) rivals that done in the neighborhood's trendy boutiques.
 In a small square—which is actually round—artisans sell wooden toys, ceramics, and funky jewelry made of stained glass or vintage buttons.
-This is also a great place to buy art: the railings around a playground here act as an open-air gallery for Palermo artists, and organizers control the quality of art on display.
-The feria continues on the sidewalks of Honduras and Serrano, which intersect at the square, and inside the bars on the square itself, which push their tables and chairs aside to make room for clothing and accessory designers: expect to find anything from cute cotton underwear and one-off T-shirts to clubbing dresses.
+This is also a great place to purchase art: the railings around a playground here act as an open-air gallery for Palermo artists, and organizers control the quality of art on display.
+The feria continues on the sidewalks of Honduras and Serrano, which intersect at the square, then down the former on weekends and inside the bars on the square itself, which push their tables and chairs aside to make room for clothing and accessory designers: expect to find anything from cute cotton underwear and one-off T-shirts to clubbing dresses.
 Quality is often low, but so are prices.
 Plazoleta Cortázar (Plaza Serrano) at, Honduras and Serrano, Palermo Viejo, Buenos Aires, Buenos Aires, C1414DFF.
 Weekends 11–dusk.
+D to Plaza Italia.

-On the edge of Palermo Hollywood lies the large warehouse sheltering the Mercado de las Pulgas, packed with furniture on its second (or third or fourth) time around.
-You won't come across any Louis XV, but original pieces from the 1940s, '50s, and '60s may turn out to be (relative) bargain investments.
+Mercado de las Pulgas.
+On the edge of Palermo Hollywood lies the large warehouse sheltering the Mercado de las Pulgas, packed with furniture on its second—or third or fourth—time around.
+You won't come across any Louis XV, but original pieces from the 1940s, '50s, and '60s may turn out to be (relative) bargains.
 Lighting up your life is a cinch: choose from the many Venetian-glass chandeliers, or go for a chrome-and-acrylic mushroom lamp.
 If your taste is more rustic, there's also a sizable selection of hefty farmhouse-style tables and cabinets in oak and pine.
 Don't be deceived by the stalls' simple-looking set-up: vendors are used to dealing with big-name local customers, and can often arrange overseas shipping.
 Alvarez Thomas between Dorrego and Concepción Arenales, Palermo Hollywood, Buenos Aires, Buenos Aires, C1427CCA.
 Daily 10–dusk.
+B to Dorrego.

 In the Market for Some Culture